midnightbreakfast/web/_src/magazine/_posts/issue002/2014-07-28-a-barcelona-tale.md

 “Runoff from a tile roof sluicing backwards through your throat!”
 Several people around us gasped.
 “Ever watched a child point to you and collapse in tears, or begged the Almighty to be able to brush the soot from your scales?
 I’m telling you, it’s terrible!”

 It was hard to know what to make of the gargoyle’s rant.
 Sure, it would be miserable to be an ornamental downspout on a cathedral wall.
-But how was that our problem?
-The gargoyle should take his complaints to the builders who mounted it on the church, I thought.
-Why should we have to bear the burden of its anger?
-I was also coming to a different view about how charming it was to see a mythical stone creature brought to life, and wondering what else our guidebook might have gotten wrong about Barcelona.
+But how was that our problem? <i>The gargoyle should take his complaints to the builders who mounted it on the church</i>, I thought. <i>Why should we have to bear the burden of its anger?</i> I was also coming to a different view about how charming it was to see a mythical stone creature brought to life, and wondering what else our guidebook might have gotten wrong about Barcelona.

 Others in the bar were simply growing tired of listening to the gargoyle’s complaints.
 One man gave the creature a disgusted wave and turned his back.
 “Maleïda gàrgola!” someone yelled, to a round of laughter.
-Slowly, the bar filled again with its usual sounds––low grumbling, the clink of silverware on china, the squeak and scuffle of chair legs on the hardwood floor.
+Slowly, the bar filled again with its usual sounds — low grumbling, the clink of silverware on china, the squeak and scuffle of chair legs on the hardwood floor.

 The gargoyle seemed determined not to take the hint.
 It kept reciting its list of grievances, its bulging eyes searching the bar, its voice rising to stay above the din.